Britannia Collection

 2018 / 2019 / 2020 Oriental Border

-The Royal Mint have released a limited version of the Britannia.
-This design varies from the usual Britannia with the addition of an 'Oriental Border', inspired by the Chinese-themed rooms at Buckingham Palace and the Royal Pavilion in Brighton.
+This design varies from the usual Britannia with the addition of an ‘Oriental Border’, inspired by the Chinese-themed rooms at Buckingham Palace and the Royal Pavilion in Brighton.
 The Oriental Border variant ran for 3 years, from 2018 to 2020 and will not be continued.
 A proof version was only available for the 2018 version.

 2023 The Coronation of King Charles III – Made to mark the coronation of His Majesty King Charles III, the first crowned coinage portrait of His Majesty The King, with a limited mintage of 200,000.